CesiumGS/3d-tiles/extensions/3DTILES_content_voxels/README.md

 Dimensions must be nonzero.
 Elements are laid out in memory first-axis-contiguous, e.g. for boxes, x data is contiguous.

+#### Padding

 The `padding` property specifies how many rows of voxel data in each dimension come from neighboring grids.
-This is useful in situations where the content represents a single tile in a larger grid, and data from neighboring tiles is needed for non-local effects e.g. trilinear interpolation, blurring, anti-aliasing. `padding.before` and `padding.after` specify the number of rows before and after the grid in each dimension, e.g. a `padding.before` of 1 and a `padding.after` of 2 in the `y` dimension mean that each series of values in a given `y`-slice is preceded by one value and followed by two.
+This is useful in situations where the content represents a single tile in a larger grid, and data from neighboring tiles is needed for non-local effects, e.g., trilinear interpolation, blurring, anti-aliasing. `padding.before` and `padding.after` specify the number of rows before and after the grid in each dimension, e.g., a `padding.before` of 1 and a `padding.after` of 2 in the `y` dimension mean that each series of values in a given `y`-slice is preceded by one value and followed by two.

 The padding data must be supplied with the rest of the voxel data - this means if `dimensions` is `[d1, d2, d3]`, `padding.before` is `[b1, b2, b3]`, and `padding.after` is `[a1, a2, a3]`, the property must supply `(d1 + a1 + b1)*(d2 + a2 + b2)*(d3 + a3 + b3)` values.

 The `padding` property is optional; when omitted, `padding.before` and `padding.after` are both `[0, 0, 0]`.

+#### Class

 The `class` property refers to a class ID in the root tileset [schema](../../specification/README.adoc#metadata-schema).
 The class describes which properties exist in the voxel grid.
 In the example below, each voxel has a `temperature` value and a `salinity` value.
 When a property value equals the `noData` value it indicates that no data exists for that voxel.